bitcraze/bitcraze-website/src/products/crazyflie-bolt.md

 For those interested in more advanced development, there is a development adapter kit that supports an easy JTAG/SWD connection to both of the MCUs on the Crazyflie Bolt.
-{% endcollapse_section %}

-{% product_highlight
-fa-unlock;
-Open source;
+#### Open Source
-Share with others, never locked in
-%}

-{% collapse_section Read more %}
-The Crazyflie Bolt is an open source project, with source code and schematics available.
+The Crazyflie 2.X/Bolt is an open source project, with source code and hardware schematics both documented and available.
 Since all of our development tools are open source (except for iOS) we are allowed to redistribute them in an easy way for our users.
 Aside from the firmware and software projects, there are a number of community supported APIs written in Java, Ruby, C/C++, C# and Javascript.
-{% endcollapse_section %}

-{% product_highlight
-fa-heart-o;
-Something for everyone;
-Develop, change and experiment - or just fly
-%}

-{% collapse_section Read more %}
+#### Change the code

 There are ample opportunities to play with the code regardless of which language you prefer.
 Our client API is written in Python, while there are many other client-side implementations on GitHub written in Ruby, C#, C/C++, JavaScript, Node.JS, Cylon.JS or Java.